shrirangpa/NetworkQ/README.md

 Explanation: Securing a wireless network involves using strong encryption (WPA3), disabling SSID broadcasting, using strong passwords, setting up a firewall, and applying access control lists (ACLs).
 Real-time Scenario: In a café, to protect against unauthorized access, the Wi-Fi network is secured with WPA3 encryption and a strong password, preventing hackers from easily connecting to the network and accessing sensitive customer data.

+# 27.What is switching?
+A switch is a device which is used to connect multiple devices inside Local Area Network (LAN).
+Unlike hubs, a switch examines each packet and process it accordingly rather than simply repeating the signal to all port.
+Switches operate at Layer Two (Data Link layer) of the OSI model.

+# 28.What is DHCP?
+Dynamic Host Configuration Protocol (DHCP) assigns IP address to hosts dynamically.
+It allows easier administration and works well in small as well as very large network environments.
+All types of hardware can be used as a DHCP server including a Cisco router.

+# 29.How does switch learn Mac address?
+A switch can learn MAC address in two ways; statically or dynamically.
+In the static option, we must add the MAC addresses in the CAM table manually.
+In the dynamic option, the switch learns and adds the MAC addresses in the CAM table automatically.
+The switch stores the CAM table in the RAM.

+# 30.How does switch learn Mac address?
+A switch can learn MAC address in two ways; statically or dynamically.
+In the static option, we must add the MAC addresses in the CAM table manually.
+In the dynamic option, the switch learns and adds the MAC addresses in the CAM table automatically.
+The switch stores the CAM table in the RAM.